 Violations of the Academic Integrity Policy are managed in the first instance by the faculty member involved.
 The faculty member may impose a penalty up to and including an "F" on a project or paper.
-A record of this penalty will be forwarded to the registrar and placed in the student's file.
+A record of this penalty will be forwarded to the VP of Academic Affairs and placed in the student's file.

 Should the violation warrant a failing grade in the course or dismissal from the University, the case is to be referred to the Academic Review Committee who will review the evidence, meet with the student and determine the appropriate penalty.
-The decision of the Committee will be reported to the student, the faculty member, and the registrar.
+The decision of the Committee will be reported to the student, the faculty member, and the VP of Academic Affairs.
 The student will acknowledge the penalty in writing.
 At a minimum, a grade of "F" will be assigned to any assignment, paper or test on which an intentional violation of the Academic Integrity Policy has occurred.